altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Pardon me."<br/>

-It was Eric.
+It was Eric.<br/>

-He took out a letter.
+He took out a letter.<br/>

 "This just came from the capital."<br/>

-These words made Altina and Jerome tense up.
+These words made Altina and Jerome tense up.<br/>

-They were ordered to attack Fort Volks because of their alliance with the barbarians.
+They were ordered to attack Fort Volks because of their alliance with the barbarians.<br/>

 Because the border regiment became strong, the order was passed down to weaken them.
-But Altina managed to take down the renowned invincible fort and increase her forces by more than a thousand.
+But Altina managed to take down the renowned invincible fort and increase her forces by more than a thousand.<br/>

 How would the 2nd prince Latreille react?

-Regis took the letter.
+Regis took the letter.<br/>

 "This is addressed to the princess...
 Is it okay for me to open it?"<br/>